Find Affordable College Courses

 Detroit, MI

 Wayne State University did quite well in this year’s ranking of the best schools for political science and government students.
 It came in at #7 on the list.
-Located in the city of Detroit, Wayne State is a public college with a fairly large student population.
+Located in the city of Detroit, Wayne State is a public school with a fairly large student population.

 While working on their degree, political science majors at Wayne State accumulate an average of around $24,000 in student debt.